 Absentee Ballot Deadline

-Voted absentee ballots must be postmarked by Monday, November 2, 2020, the day before Election Day, to count in the election.
+Voted absentee ballots must be received by 8 p.m. on Election Day to count in the election.

-Voted absentee ballots can also be placed in the Auditor’s Office white drop box through 9 p.m., Tuesday, November 3 (Election Day).
-The white drop box is located in the Public Service Center parking lot at 935 2nd St. SW, Cedar Rapids.
+Voted absentee ballots can also be placed in the Auditor’s Office white drop box through 8 p.m., one Election Day.
+A drop box is located at the Public Service Center at 935 2nd St. SW, Cedar Rapids.

 How Absentee Ballots Are Counted?

-Absentee ballots are counted on Election Day and results are typically the first to be released.
+Absentee ballots are counted on Election Day and absentee results are typically the first to be released.

 Precinct Election Officials will be assigned to the absentee and special voters precinct for the duty of counting absentee ballots.